If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers prior to launching.

 Amazon found that it was able to increase its revenue by 1% for every hundred milliseconds of improvement and load time.

-Even if you don’t have time to edit a bunch of code to make the website faster, there is one quick trick which will take care of a good portion of load issues.
+Even if you don’t have time to edit a bunch of code to speed up your website, there is one quick trick which will take care of a good portion of loading issues.

-The easiest and often largest reason for slow load time is large images.
-If you have beautiful images, it probably means the files are really large, and this takes some time to load.
+The easiest to solve and often the largest reason for slow load time is large images.
+If you have beautiful, high quality images, it probably means the files are really large, and this takes some time to load.

-There is a really easy way to reduce the image size.
-Just go to the website tiny PNG and upload your images.
+There is a easy, free way to reduce image size.
+Go to the website tiny PNG and upload your images.

 Their compression is much better than that of Photoshop and you will find the images are 60 to 90% smaller.
 You can see in the screenshot below the results of a few images which I uploaded for this article.

 Now, I’m going to walk you through the four main elements of a landing page.

 Further down, I will show you exactly how to build this site using inexpensive software.
 I have an option for users already on WordPress and for users who do not have a website yet.